COXIT-CO/RecruitFlowAI/README.md

 - Search of candidates in internal database based on job requirements.
 - AI assistant integrated into Slack Bot.

+## Setting Up the Bot
+1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app
+2. Click on From scratch and then give it a name and select your workspace.
+3. Click on the Slash Commands and add all commands from Slack Bot Comamnds with Request URL set to `/process_command` edpoint, for example: https://coxit.co/process_command.
+4. Click on OAuth & Permissions to add Scopes: `channels:history`, `chat:write`, `commands`, `im:history`.
+These are the permissions the bot needs to write messages and send files into the Slack channels.
+5. Cliack on Event Subscriptions and Enable Events.
+Set the URL to send messages to `/message` endpoint, for example https://coxit.co/message.
+6. Finally, scroll all the way up and click on Install to workspace, and Allow on the following screen.
+This should now show a screen with the Bot User OAuth Token visible.
+Take note of this token, since it’s the one we will be using to deploy the Bot.

 ## Slack Bot Deployment
 1. Create in base folder `.env` file and specify:
    - `SLACK_ACCESS_TOKEN`
    - `SLACK_SIGNING_SECRET`
    - `SLACK_BOT_DATA_PATH`
+   - `OPENAI_API_KEY`
 2. Build docker image `docker build -t recruit_flow_bot_image .`
 3. Run container `docker run -d --name recruit_flow_bot_cont  -p 3000:3000 --restart=always recruit_flow_bot_image`